WilliamWoha/csjournal/docs/source/Semester1/PF/Topic04.rst

 (Table taken from `Asq.org <https://asq.org/quality-resources/flowchart>`_).

 | Although this table doesn't have an Input in it, that was on purpose, because a Program can run completely without an Input.
 It's just that an Input is necessary to have if you want your machine to give a different answer depending on a different situation.
 If a calculator will always tell you that 10+10 is 20, then sure, it does that job completely fine, but if you want to have different numbers, like 5+2 or 12+15 or anything else you can think of, you'd have to make sure the Calculator can accept an Input so it can actually do those tasks.
+The same goes for Rock Paper Scissors.
+If you (the human) are choosing a choice between Rock, Paper, and Scissors, then the computer needs to remember it so it can actually play the game.
+Otherwise it's the equivalent of you playing Rock Paper Scissors with someone and they have no idea if they won, lost, or tied, because they immediately forgot what you actually chose.
+The purpose of the Input is to give an appropriate Output based on different choices, and the purpose of Variables is to remember inputs.

 Practice Exercises
 ^^^^^^^^^^^^^^^^^^